 Quite small compared to others, it is one of the most frequented pagodas by locals and travellers.
 Its original name is Thien Hau Mau or Thien Hau Temple dedicated to Thien Hau, the protective goddess of ships in Asian belief.
 As a meeting place for Chinese worshipers in the city and surrounding areas, Thien Hau Pagoda is also known as Chua Ba Cho Lon for its location in Cholon, China's district in Saigon.

 It’s one of the first places of worship that the Cantonese built around 1790.
-Coming here, you will admire the traditional decoration intact in four old buildings connected.
-With objects of great historical value, it is well worth the detour for amazing wood and ceramic sculptures, whether in the roof, columns, statues or the altar.
-A corner of serenity where one comes to form his vows of health and happiness under a ceiling filled with spirals of incense.
+Coming here, you will admire the traditional decoration still intact in four connected, old buildings.
+With objects of great historical value, it is well worth the detour for these amazing wood and ceramic sculptures, whether in the roof, columns, statues or the altar.
+Truly a corner of serenity where one comes to form his vows of health and happiness under a ceiling filled with spirals of incense.

 Location: Nguyen Trai 710, Ward 10, District 5, Ho Chi Minh City